 - Travel history (passport stamps, prior visas)

-Total bundle size should be 15–35 pages for most applicants.
+Total bundle size should be 15 to 35 pages for most applicants.
 Thinner bundles risk weak-evidence refusals.
 Thicker bundles (over 50 pages) make the ECO's job harder and risk key documents being missed.

 A 1-page cover letter is optional, but for applicants from higher-refusal countries (Pakistan, Nigeria, Bangladesh, certain African nations), it materially raises approval odds.
 A good cover letter: